-Plug the electrical cables in the ECG unit according to chapter "Connections".
+Plug the electrical cables into the ECG unit according to chapter "Connections".
 Insert sterile original tubing into the peristaltic pump.

 Connect the inflow to heparinized saline and the outgoing line to the laser catheter.
-Set the pump flow to 35mL/min and flush the line and catheter to remove air bubbles.
-By releasing the footswitch, a continuous flow of 15mL/min saline must leave the distal catheter end.
+Set the pump High Flow to 35mL/min and flush the line and catheter to remove air bubbles.

+By releasing the footswitch, a continuous 10mL/min Low Flow of saline must leave the distal catheter end.
 Control the tightness of all connections.
 The tubing must not be distended by excessive pressure.